Laurette Taylor: Stage work

 In 1918, Taylor starred in Happiness, another successful Manners vehicle, and she reprised the role in the 1924 movie of the same name.
 According to Atkinson, the play version was "a sentimental comedy about a Brooklyn errand girl who taught a rich customer the secret of happiness."

 Soon after, Taylor toured the nation with a revival of Peg o' My Heart, which reopened on Broadway at the Cort Theater on February 14, 1921, and ran for another 692 performances.

 However, by the 1920s, public taste had become more sophisticated.
 Taylor always starred in the kind of simple, formulaic plays which had delighted pre-World War I middle-class audiences, and her popularity waned.
 New York Times theatre critic John Corbin wrote that she "had probably the greatest talent, the highest spirit of our times", but that her dated material held her back.

 Attempting to change her course, Manners then wrote The National Anthem for her, a play with "high motives" which "rebuked and renounced the jazz generation."
 It opened in 1922 and unsurprisingly failed.
 It was the last time Taylor appeared in a play by her husband.

 Few of Taylor's performances in movies survive.

 In 1924, Taylor starred in a film version of Happiness, directed by King Vidor, which told of the adventures of a young shopgirl who learns that riches do not necessarily lead to happiness.
 The cast included Hedda Hopper and Pat O'Malley.
 The same year, Taylor starred in One Night in Rome, another screen version of Manners's dramatic play, in which she played the dual role of Duchess Mareno and Madame Enigme.
 Taylor seems to have enjoyed making One Night in Rome as she kept a personal print of the movie to show guests at her home, running it over and over again.
 Taylor's friend Noël Coward spent a weekend at her home.
 He was inspired by this visit to write, in just three days, his comedy of manners Hay Fever (1925).

 The play, a comedic dissection of a family whose theatrical excesses drive their unsuspecting visitors to distraction, was a major hit from the moment of its debut on August 6, 1925.
 It also caused a serious and permanent rift in the friendship of Taylor and Coward.
 She suffered from severe alcoholism for many years, a condition which sharply limited her appearances from the late 1920s throughout her career.
-In 1938, she headed the cast in a revival of Outward Bound and did not appear again until her re-emergence in Williams's The Glass Menagerie in 1944; her performance received nearly unanimous rapturous reviews, and she won her the New York Drama Critics Award for Best Actress of the season.
+In 1938, she headed the cast in a revival of Outward Bound and did not appear again until her re-emergence in Williams's The Glass Menagerie in 1944; her performance received nearly unanimous rapturous reviews, and she won the New York Drama Critics Award for Best Actress of the season.